 Organizational (Structural) impacts of the Connect Grants at RIT are related to refining institutional structures and installing practices to promote representation and advancement of women faculty.
 Some grantees worked to transform their institutional environment by strengthening community and raising internal awareness of their work, and also created new learning and leadership opportunities which helped to modify institutional policies, practices, and procedures.

-This year, six projects and their PIs were awarded Connect Grants:
+In AY 2017, six projects and their PIs were awarded Connect Grants:

 Capacity-Building for Broader Impacts Contributions to STEM and Science Policy Research

 PI – Evelyn Brister, Associate Professor of Philosophy, CLA

 Developing Reflective, Instrumental and Transformational Women Leader Area: Leadership Development

 PIs - Dr. Kara Maki, Associate Professor of Mathematical Sciences, COS; dt Ogilvie,

 Professor of Urban Entrepreneurship, SCB

 Co-PIs – Christy Tyler, Professor of Life Sciences COS; Dr. Leslie Kate Wright,